jundalisay/superb/content/en/research/musa/algebra/chapter-14.md

-+++
+---
+heading: Chapter 11
-title=  "Notes"
+title: "Notes"
-heading=  "Chapter 11"
-date=  2020-01-30
+weight: 2
-image=  "/covers/algebra.jpg"
+image: "/covers/algebra.jpg"
-description=  "Return of the Dowry" linkbtext=  "Chapter 12" linkb=  "/research/musa/algebra/chapter-13" linkftext=  "Chapter 13" linkf=  "/research/musa/algebra/" draft=  true
-+++
+description: "Three kinds of numbers in calculations"
+draft: true
+---

 NOTES.
-1, line 2-5.
-Page

-The
-neglected state of the manuscript, in which most wanting, makes me diacritical points are whether have correctly understood the author's meaning I in several
+The neglected state of the manuscript, in which most wanting, makes me diacritical points are whether have correctly understood the author's meaning I in several